When does psychological menacing cross into domestic abuse?

 This is “not because women are less controlling, jealous, or abusive than men are,” says Stark, but because women have “fewer opportunities” to engage in coercive control.
 Advancements in women’s legal, social, and political rights may have actually enabled, rather than hindered, abusive men, Stark claims, because now they have more opportunities and resources to exploit, especially financial ones.

 “Women are vulnerable because gains have not been sufficient.
 They may have formal legal equality now but not substantive equality.”
-Stark points to the large gender pay gap that rises dramatically over the course of a lifetime, as well as to the big disparity in political representation in the U.S. “Not long ago a man only had to use physical violence to control his partner.
+Stark points to the large gender pay gap that rises dramatically over the course of a lifetime, as well as to the big disparity in political representation in the U.S. “Not long ago a man only had to use physical violence to control their partner.
 Now, he can’t solely rely upon that, so he crosses into the social space.”

 Stark’s groundbreaking work led to recent legal shifts in the U.K. Much of Europe followed suit.
 As of December 2015, repeat offenders there who coercively control their partners risk a 5-year prison sentence.